emil-jacero/cue-oam/design/proposals/00-trait.md

 Having 10+ categories was considered but rejected as too complex.
 Five categories provide sufficient organization without overwhelming users.

-### Explicit Composition Field
+### Type Field Implementation

-Adding a `composition: "atomic" | "composite"` field was considered but rejected as redundant - the presence/absence of `composes` is self-documenting.
+Initially considered making the type implicit based on presence/absence of `composes`, but explicit `type: "atomic" | "composite"` field was added for clarity and validation.
+This ensures traits explicitly declare their nature and enables proper validation.

 ### Inheritance Model